 On your way out to dinner, stop at the liquor store, q’onde gustavito yianena, which in addition to selling liquor, also happens to serve up some great drinks.
 On this particular night we opted for the two for one mojitos for 15k (about $5 US dollars) – such a steal!

 Munch on Colombian/Spanish Fusion Tapas at Caffe Lunatico

-After you’ve had your two-for-one mojitos, walk on over to Caffe Lunatico for some of the most delicious tapas.
-We ordered grandma’s croquettes, fried green tomatoes, ham and gazpacho and it was enough to fill the two of us for the night.
+Enjoy your 2-for-1 mojitos and then walk on over to Caffe Lunatico for some of the most delicious tapas.
+Try the grandma’s croquettes, fried green tomatoes, ham and gazpacho.

 Day 7: Cartagena

 Spend your last few hours in Colombia strolling through the squares and shopping for souvenirs.
 There are so many beautiful handmade goods in Colombia; from bags to hats and even straw coasters.
 Just be sure to negotiate your price as the vendors will often start high in the hopes that you’ll take the first offer.

 Before heading to the airport, grab one last cup of Colombian coffee because let’s face it, a cup of Colombian coffee will never taste as good as it does when you’re in Colombia.

 What to Do in Cartagena:

 - Watch the Sunset at Cafe del Mar

 - Spend a night on one of the islands (recommend the Hotel Playa Manglares)